Florida football player removed from school for allegedly recording up female students' skirts, still plays in playoffs

-A varsity football player at Central Florida sports powerhouse Winter Park was removed from school altogether following allegations he recorded up the skirts of his female classmates.
+A varsity football player at central Florida sports powerhouse Winter Park was removed from school altogether following allegations he recorded up the skirts of his female classmates.

 As reported by Orlando ABC affiliate WFTV, a member of the undefeated Winter Park football team was removed from school after allegations emerged that he had recorded up the skirts of female classmates.
 In a remarkable twist, despite the player’s punishment he was allowed to participate in the team’s second round playoff game against Apopka, a 34-27 victory.